Luke-Wei/CV/content/authors/admin/_index.md

     url: https://www.cs.manchester.ac.uk/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include AI in semiconductor, 3D deep learning and Bayesian Optimisation.
+bio: My research interests include AI in Semiconductor, 3D Deep Learning and Bayesian Optimisation.

 # Interests to show in About widget
 interests:
-  - Statistical machine learning
+  - Statistical Machine Learning
-  - Bayesian optimisation
+  - Bayesian Optimization
-  - Computer Vision
+  - Deep Learning

 # Education to show in About widget
 education: